-10.11.5 Crash Cushions
+10.11.5 Redirective Crash Cushions

-Crash cushions in work zones may be used in the same manner as at permanent highway installations.
+Redirective crash cushions in work zones may be used in the same manner as at permanent highway installations.
 Crash cushions are used to protect the motorists from the exposed ends of barriers, fixed objects and other hazards within the clear zone.
 The designer must determine the need for crash cushions, select the appropriate type, and provide the necessary details and quantities in the plans.
 Selection of a system should be the result of an analysis of site conditions (i.e., space and need).
-Two types of stationary crash cushions are commonly used; redirective crash cushions and inertial crash cushions (i.e., sand filled module systems).